csaf-poc/csaf_backend/README.md

 ```
 docker-compose up -d
 ```
-Access the Keycloak IdP or the CSAF Backend API specification:
+After a while, the Keycloak IdP and CSAF Backend API specification should become accessible at:
 ```
 curl http://localhost:8080/
 curl http://localhost:5000/api/specs/
 ```
-If needed, the containers can be stopped with:
+If needed, the containers can be stopped with (add `--volumes` to drop all persisted data, e.g. users added to Keycloak or stored advisories):
 ```
 docker-compose down
 ```